Estonia invites you to apply for e-Residency, as long as:

 - You are not an Estonian citizen or a foreigner residing in Estonia on a residence permit or with the right of residence (you already have a government-issued digital ID).

 E-Residency is particularly well-suited for many freelancers, consultants, digital nomads and other digital entrepreneurs interested in establishing a digital services company that they can manage remotely.

-Background check: All applicants undergo background checks conducted by the Estonian Police and Border Guard Board, the authority that manages the entire application process, to ensure digital identities are used by verified people with good intentions.
+Background check: All applicants undergo background checks conducted by the Estonian Police and Border Guard Board (PBGB), the authority that manages the entire application process, to ensure digital identities are used by verified people with good intentions.
 During the background check, the PBGB assesses the applicant’s compliance with the law, their prior and current criminal record and whether there are any circumstances giving rise to denying a visa or temporary residence permit or to imposing an entry ban.

 Travel: Your e-Residency digital ID card is not a travel document and your e-resident status does not provide you with the legal right to enter a foreign country, including Estonia.
 If you are approved, you will need to travel to an official pick-up location to provide fingerprints and pick up your e-Residency kit in person.
 Note, it is not possible to send the document by mail or ask somebody else to collect it on your behalf.